Homestays

 The Banteay Chhmar CBT Homestay Program

 The homestay program is an important part of the activities in Banteay Chhmar.
 The homestays allow for our visitors to have a more authentic Khmer experience as compared to staying in a generic guesthouse.
-The homestays also help provide additional income for the families as well as improve their standing in their community.
+The homestays help provide additional income for the families as well as improve their standing in the community.

 Meet the Homestay Owners